Pappyjay23/Alumunite/README.md

 ## How to run locally 💻

-Follow these steps to run Tabler on your local machine.
+Follow these steps to run Alumunite on your local machine.

 ### Clone this repository